 After so much sightseeing, you might now want a short break from the busy and loud streets of Porto.
 To do that head to Gardens of Palácio de Cristal (pt.
 Jardins do Palácio de Cristal), which are located about 20 minutes walk from Clerigos Tower.
 This peaceful and very green place with many paths, fountains, and places to rest was designed in the 19th century.

-In the Gardens of Palácio de Cristal, you’ll also find some viewpoints with great views over the Douro River and Vila Nova de Gaia.
+In the gardens, you’ll also find some viewpoints with great views over the Douro River and Vila Nova de Gaia.
 If you’re lucky you’ll also meet some of its residents – colorful peacocks and other birds.
-This is also a place where “Porto” name is located for those fancy selfies or photos.
+The Gardens of Palácio de Cristal is also a place where the Porto sign is located.
 Entrance to the gardens is free.

 Bolsa Palace

-You made it!
-Cais da Ribeira Street is (probably) your last stop, a perfect place to finish your one day in Porto.
+Cais da Ribeira Street is a perfect place to finish your one day in Porto.
 It’s the street that lies on the banks of the Douro River in Ribeira District and from which you can admire Dom Luis I Bridge, as well as the Monastery of Serra do Pilar and Port wine lodges in Vila Nova de Gaia.

 Cais da Ribeira is probably the most vivid, touristy, and buzzing place in Porto no matter the hour of the day.
 And no wonder, because it’s really pretty!
 It’s a real pleasure to walk along the riverfront while admiring colorful old buildings, lined with many quaint restaurants, and cafes.
 If you’re looking for something more peaceful – get lost among nearby small and charming streets and hidden passageways.